 Work Search Requirements

-Claimants who are required to complete work search activities have received a letter (email, mail or Electronic Correspondence) instructing them to do so.
-If you believe you have received this in error and should not have to do work search, you must contact us at the number on the letter for a review of your situation.
+If you believe this is an error and you should not have to do work search, you must contact us at 605.626.2452 for a review of your situation.
 If you do not call and choose not to search for work, you will not be eligible for payment.